DenizRovcanin/mern-movie-app/README.md

 To start the client side of the project, please navigate to `/client` and install dependencies.
 This will be done by typing `npm install`.
 When dependencies are installed, to start the project, please type: `npm start`.

-If you prefer [yarn](https://www.npmjs.com/package/yarn) more to install dependencies please type: `yarn` and to start the project: `yarn start.`
+If you prefer [yarn](https://www.npmjs.com/package/yarn) more, to install dependencies please type: `yarn` and to start the project: `yarn start.`

 The browser should automatically navigate to [http://localhost:3000](http://localhost:3000).